 Lauren Faust is an animator who was born in Annapolis, Maryland.
-She studied animation at the school Calarts and decided to go into the animation industry.
+She studied at the California Institute of the Arts (better known as CalArts) and decided to go into the animation industry.
 Lauren has been known for the preteen girls' Web site Milky Way and the Galaxy Girls

 , as well as being married to animator Craig McCracken

 .
 For a long time now, Lauren has been trying to get strong female leads for animation

 , and My Little Pony: Friendship Is Magic

 .
 She is currently attached to direct an upcoming CGI feature Medusa